Operation Toan Thang II: November

 On 24 November at 11:30, helicopter gunships of the 12th Combat Aviation Group, operating 15 mi northwest of Tây Ninh, engaged 200 PAVN/VC.
 The enemy withdrew after three hours, leaving 54 dead.
 On 25 November at 06:30, a unit of the 3rd Brigade, 1st Cavalry Division, engaged an enemy company 21 mi north-northwest of Tây Ninh supported by artillery, helicopter gunships and airstrikes, the enemy withdrew at 10:30, leaving 52 dead, and 20 individual and 17 crew-served weapons.
 The next day, during a sweep of the area, a further 71 bodies were found, and on 28 November, helicopters from the 1/9th Cavalry located a further 15 bodies bringing the cumulative total to 138 killed, six captured and 40 weapons captured; U.S. losses were five killed.
 At 17:00, a unit of the 2nd Brigade, 1st Cavalry Division operating 6 mi southwest of Katum was attacked and returned fire supported by artillery, helicopter gunships and airstrikes.
 The enemy withdrew at 17:30, leaving 22 dead and two individual and one crew-served weapons.
-A UH-1 was shot down 11 mi north of Biên Hòa killing one onboard.
+A UH-1 was shot down 11 mi north of Biên Hòa killing one on board.

 On 26 November at 05:00, a company from the 2nd Brigade, 25th Infantry Division, in a night-defensive position 9 mi southwest of Go Dau Ha, was attacked by an enemy company.
 The enemy withdrew after an hour leaving ten dead; U.S. losses were two killed.
 On 27 November at 08:50, RF units supported by artillery and airstrikes engaged an enemy battalion 9 miles west-southwest of Go Dau Ha.
 In the afternoon, further RF units and a unit of the 1st Brigade, 25th Infantry, provided reinforcements, with fighting continuing into the night.
 PAVN/VC losses were 96 killed, and ten individual and two crew-served weapons captured.
 At 11:10, a unit of the 1st Brigade, 1st Cavalry Division and a unit of the 11th ACR engaged a PAVN company 4 mi north of Lộc Ninh.
 The enemy withdrew at 16:30, leaving 58 dead, and 13 individual and nine crew-served weapons.
 At midday, a UH-1 was shot down 12 mi southeast of Tây Ninh killing three on board.
 At 13:30 a reconnaissance team from the 1st Cavalry Division was landed 8 mi southeast of Sông Bé and was immediately engaged by an enemy force, the team was immediately extracted, supported by artillery, helicopter gunships and airstrikes, with the enemy losing 14 troops.
 At 13:50, a unit of the 3rd Brigade, 25th Infantry Division, was air-assaulted into an area 8 miles southeast of Tây Ninh and immediately engaged by an enemy force.
 Two UH-1s were shot down in the landing zone.
 Reinforcements arrived and the enemy withdrew at 20:40, leaving one dead; U.S. losses were 15 killed.